Medically reviewed on June 11, 2018

 How is alteplase given?

-Alteplase is injected into a vein through an IV.
+Alteplase is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 Alteplase is usually given within 3 hours after the first signs of stroke or heart attack symptoms.
 Your breathing, blood pressure, oxygen levels, and other vital signs will be watched closely.